Harika-SVL/Shell-Scripting/notes.md

 }
 return FALSE;
 ```
-### How are Regexes Implemented ?
+### How are RegExe's Implemented ?

 * Let's look at very simple regular expressions
-* Let's use this website for understanding regex
+* Use this website for understanding regex

   [Refer here : https://regexr.com/ ]